gvwilson/sensibleadventures/shapers.md

 | Impossible      | 15     |

-When a character wants to do something, she rolls two six-sided dice (abbreviated "2D") and adds the modifier for her trait.
+When a character wants to do something, she rolls two dice and adds the modifier for her trait.
-If the total is equal to or greater than the target for the task, she succeeds;
+If the total is equal to or greater than the tasks' target, she succeeds;
 if it is less,
 she fails.

-Here are a couple of examples:
+For example,

-1. Shau Sheu has a High rating for Climbing, and wants to climb an Average wall.
+suppose that Shau Sheu has a High rating for Climbing, and wants to climb an Average wall.
 She rolls two dice and gets a 3 and a 4.
 Adding them together, and adding another 2 for her Good rating, gives a total of 9.
 This is greater than the 7 needed to do an Average task, so she succeeds.

-2. Shau Sheu now needs to climb a slippery icefall.
+Now suppose she needs to climb a slippery icefall.
 The task is challenging,
 so she needs to get 13 or better to do it.
-   She rolls 2 and 6, adds 2 for her Good rating: nope.
+She rolls 2 and 6, adds 2 for her Good rating.
 The total is only 10,
 so she slips and falls.

-## Characters
+## Core Traits

-Every character has an Average rating for these four traits unless otherwise noted:
+Every character has an Average rating for these seven traits by default:

 - **Size**: how large the character is.
   In exceptional cases,